-- Section 13.5.1 The caseload/remedies listed in Section 13.5.2 or 13.5.3 for specialists shall be for direct service to students, and shall not include program coordination and/or placement of students. - Section 13.5.1.1 Special education teachers and specialists (e.g., psychologists, SLPs, OTs, PTs and VOMs) who complete private and/or home school evaluations outside of their regular work day will be compensated for such time at the specialist's per diem hourly rate.
-Time worked shall be submitted within thirty (30) days of completion of this work. - Section 13.5.1.2 Specialists who submit Medicaid billing will receive a remedy of fifteen (15) minutes per month per student, paid at the specialist's per diem hourly rate.
+The caseload/remedies listed in Section 13.5.2 or 13.5.3 for specialists shall be for direct service to students and shall not include program coordination and/or placement of students.

+Special education teachers and specialists (e.g., psychologists, SLPs, OTs, PTs and VOMs) who complete private and/or home school evaluations outside of their regular workday will be compensated for such time at the specialist's per diem hourly rate.
+Time worked shall be submitted within thirty (30) days of completion of this work.

+Specialists who submit Medicaid billing will receive a remedy of fifteen (15) minutes per month per student, paid at the specialist's per diem rate.

-Section 13.5.2 OT and PT Specialists
+SECTION 13.5.2 - OT AND PT SPECIALISTS

 Caseloads for OT specialists should not exceed thirty (34) IEPs and PT specialists should not exceed thirty (30) IEPs.
-For the purpose of remedies, caseloads will be calculated using the OT/PT Severity
+For the purpose of remedies, caseloads will be calculated using the OT/PT Severity Matrix (See

-Matrix (See Appendix I).
-Should OT, caseloads exceed thirty-four (34) or PT caseloads exceed thirty (30) on the first school day of October, December, February or April the following remedies will apply:
+Appendix I).
+Should OT, caseloads exceed thirty-four (34) or PT caseloads exceed thirty (30) on the first school day of October, December, February, or April the following remedies will apply.